themegrill/colornews/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Feature -  Added option to display the date in header set via WordPress date setting

 = Version 1.0.9 2017-02-06 =
 * Added - Support for Video Headers introduced in WordPress 4.7.